Trump's 'America First' Agenda Marks Sharp Break In U.S. Economic Policy

 "It comes from the United States or we're not building it," Trump told an audience of conservative activists last week.

-The actual order not quite so clear cut.
+The actual order is not quite so clear-cut.
 It includes considerable wiggle room if the "buy American" provision turns out to be impractical or runs afoul of international trade rules.

 Nevertheless, some people welcome the president's push.